openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

      - Details
    * - ``course_id``
      - string
-     - **History**: Maintained for backward compatibility.

-       As of 23 Oct 2013, replaced by the ``context.course_id`` field.

-       See the description of the :ref:`context`.
+     - The course in which the student was enrolled or unenrolled.

+       If an external tool is used to enroll or unenroll students, this field contains a value and the ``context.course_id`` field is null.

    * - ``mode``
      - string
-     - 'audit', 'honor', 'verified'
+     - 'audit', 'honor', 'professional', 'verified'.
+Identifies the student's enrollment mode.
    * - ``user_id``
      - integer
-     - Identifies the user who was enrolled or unenrolled.
+     - Identifies the student who was enrolled or unenrolled.

 Example
 *******